-He smiled at me, and called me, “Ah-Nui.”
+He smiled at me, and called me, “Ah-Nui Little Girl.”
 I stared at his yellow teeth.
 He poured two cups of tea from his gold teapot.
 He said ,“Ngim-cha ma,” offering me tea.
 His wrinkled hands shook.
 I took the porcelain cup, which had no handles, with both my hands, as my Dad and my Uncles had taught me.
 “Always take with two hands, look at the other person, and address him by title.”
 “Yung leng jek siu.
 Hum ngin,” they said, but I couldn’t call him Lok Yen.
 That would be rude.
 I knew not to call grownups by their names, real or fake.
-So I called him, “Bak”, “Elder Uncle.”
-I looked into his smiling eyes, and I smiled back and said ,”Ooo deah, Bak,” “Thank you, Elder Uncle.”
+So I called him, “Bak” “Elder Uncle.”
+I looked into his smiling eyes, and I smiled back and said, “Ooo deah, Bak,” “Thank you, Elder Uncle.”
 I took a tiny sip, careful to avoid the chipped edge, afraid of cutting my lips, and getting blood into my tea.

 In my mind’s eye, I saw Lo Wong Poh downstairs, puttering around, a busy penguin steaming egg custard.
-I saw my Aunty Cheong Sim above me, in her flowery apron, chopping greens, and frying mung bean vermicelli in her blackened wok.
+I saw my Aunty Cheong Sim above me, in her flowery apron, chopping greens, and stir frying mung bean vermicelli in her blackened wok.
 I imagined my Dad welcoming customers to the Cathay House in his friendly way.
-I saw Lok Yen, shuffling around, pouring Oolong tea into his dragon and phoenix teapot, waiting for Sally.
+I saw Lok Yen in his attic, shuffling around, pouring Oolong tea into his dragon and phoenix teapot, waiting for Sally.
 I thought of her, walking down the street with her orange hair, and climbing up the stairs to visit Lok Yen.
 I wondered if when he served her a porcelain cup of Oolong tea if she took it with both her hands, nodded, and looked him in the eyes, and said, “Ooo deah, Lok Yen,” and if he smiled at her when she said that.
 That thought made me smile.
-I wondered if he bought her a nice new rice bowl decorated with beautiful goddesses.
+I wondered if he bought her a nice, new rice bowl, decorated with beautiful goddesses.

 Then I thought of myself, stuck by the pile of dustballs, mighty worried I would get a licking with that rattan duster, and a new thought occurred to me.
 What would happen if I was never found?